bharat-1809/see-link/README.md

 - A different domain cannot be requested from your web app (browsers block cross-origin-requests).
 If you do not know how same-origin-policy works, here is a [great article](https://dev.to/lydiahallie/cs-visualized-cors-5b8h), therefore this library works on node (back-end environments) and certain mobile run-times (like react-native).

-- This library fetches the website and parses its html using [puppeteer](https://pptr.dev/), as if the user would visit the page, this means: Instagram (and other social sites) might redirect you to a sign-up page, you can try to change the user-agent property (by default it uses [Facebook's user agent](https://developers.facebook.com/docs/sharing/webmasters/crawler/#:~:text=app%20or%20website.-,Crawler%20IPs%20and%20User%20Agents,-The%20Facebook%20crawler)) and the response you get then might be different, but there is nothing wrong with this library.
+- This library fetches the website and parses its html using [puppeteer](https://pptr.dev/), as if the user would visit the page.
+This means that some websites might redirect you to a sign-up page.
+You can try to change the user-agent property (by default it uses [Facebook's user agent](https://developers.facebook.com/docs/sharing/webmasters/crawler/#:~:text=app%20or%20website.-,Crawler%20IPs%20and%20User%20Agents,-The%20Facebook%20crawler)) and the response you get then might be different, but there is nothing wrong with this library.

 ## Getting Started